Notices and Disclaimers

 Please be aware that Carlyle’s name, brand, and reputation may periodically be misused by unauthorized persons to publish fake news articles and websites; launch illegitimate marketing, fundraising, and/or investment campaigns; or engage in other fraudulent schemes, such as illicit recruitment activities, to gain money and/or confidential information as well as to deceive, misinform, or otherwise cause harm to individuals and businesses.
 The actions of these unauthorized persons are not associated with Carlyle and, as such, Carlyle is not responsible for the consequences of any of these fraudulent activities.

 Please be informed that The Carlyle Group does not authorize any misuse of its name, brand, or reputation, and does not tolerate fraudulent activity.
-The Carlyle Group does not and will not conduct any solicitation to the public with respect to investments, fundraising, or opening accounts, including print and online articles, advertisements, or postings on social media sites or other public platforms.
+The Carlyle Group does not and will not conduct any solicitation to the public with respect to investments, fundraising, or opening accounts, including print and online articles, advertisements, or postings on social media sites, messaging apps, such as Telegram, WeChat, or WhatsApp, or other public platforms.
 Carlyle reserves the right to take all appropriate steps to protect its legal rights and reputation.

 When communicating with Carlyle through digital media, please: